Mowhite29/Password-Vault/backend/README.md

 # Password Vault - Backend

 This is the backend API for the Password Vault project, built with Django REST Framework.
-It handles user authentication, password data storage, and encryption logic.
+It handles user authentication and password data storage.

 ## Features